-LR&M Constructions Pty Ltd (LRM) (original name LR&M Contractors and Engineers Pty Ltd) was founded on the 14th November 1966 by Mr. Lionel John Chamberlain, Mrs. Miriam Agatha Belle Chamberlain and their son Ronald (John) Chamberlain.
-The LR&M name arose from the initials from the first names of each of the founders, Lionel (L); Ronald (R); Miriam (M).
+LR&M Constructions (original name LR&M Contractors and Engineers) was founded on the 14th November 1966 by Mr. Lionel John Chamberlain, Mrs. Miriam Agatha Belle Chamberlain and their son Ronald (John) Chamberlain.
+The "LR&M" name arose from the initials from the first names of each of the founders.

-The major clients in those early years were Local Government Councils, State Government Agencies and later Federal Government Departments as the company expanded.
+The major customers in those early years were Local Government Councils, State Government Agencies and later Federal Government Departments as the company expanded.

 By 1975 the company had 32 employees and 41 items of earthmoving plant.
 In December 1977 the company was awarded its largest contract from the Federal Government for Extensions to the Main Apron and Associated Works for the RAAF Base Edinburgh.